platformsh/platformsh-docs/docs/src/development/cli/_index.md

 ## Authentication

 The [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) will authenticate you with Platform.sh and show your projects.
-Just type this command to start:
+Run this command to start:

 ```bash
 platform